 Your planning application will need to include drawings that show:

-- your proposals satisfy highway safety requirements
+- your proposals meets highway safety requirements

-- the appropriate pedestrian visibility can be provided
+- the appropriate pedestrian visibility is maintained

-You can download a diagram showing visibility requirements (the “visibility splay”).
+You can download a diagram showing visibility requirements (the visibility splay).